jinwoo777/MintManual__Environment_Setup/README.md

 **Welcome to the Manuals of @KU_mintlab!**

 > Discover the essential tools and setups for cutting-edge research in the @KU_mintlab.
 Our comprehensive guide provides detailed insights into various research methodologies, complete with step-by-step instructions to enhance your experimental journey.
+Visit **Wiki** section to view the manual :)

 **What's Inside?**